GrumpyOldTroll/chromium_fork/README.md

 If we had a successful build, there should be 2 tags, one of which is shared across multiple updates for a major release branch.

  - mcbp-\<version-base\>, e.g. mcbp-89.0.4389 (note: only the first 3 numbers, not the 4 of the full version tag from chromium).
-This was the commit that resulted from rebasing multicast-base to the merge-base commit that's common to the version branch and main (as reported by git merge-base).  "bp" in the name stands for "branch point".
+This was the commit that resulted from moving multicast-base to the merge-base commit that's common to the version branch and main (as reported by git merge-base).  "bp" in the name stands for "branch point".
  - mc-\<version\>: e.g. mc-89.0.4389.82.
 This commit results from rebasing a branch starting from the corresponding mcbp-\<version-base\> tag to the commit at the release version tag.

 # Manual Changes to Fix Issues